-If you don’t think you have the skills, or time, to correctly analyze fundamentals and identify undervalued stocks, you can still practice a form of value investing by either following the trades of well-known value investors, or invest in mutual funds or ETFs that explicitly follow a value investing strategy.
+If you don’t think you have the skills, or time, to correctly analyse fundamentals and identify undervalued stocks, you can still practise a form of value investing by either following the trades of well-known value investors or by investing in mutual funds or ETFs that explicitly follow a value investing strategy.

 Frequently asked questions

 Yes, Warren Buffett is considered to be the most famous, and most successful, proponent of value investing, which he picked up under the tutelage of Benjamin Graham.
 Graham, along with David Dodd, pioneered value investing at Columbia University, and in their 1934 book Security Analysis.

 Yes, you can still have success with a value-investing approach, and there’s no reason that value investing won’t work as a strategy in the future.
 However, depending on the state of the market, there may be more profitable strategies available, but they will likely also come with a higher level of risk.
 During bull markets, value investing may offer lower returns, but they may also help insulate against stock bubbles.

 Yes, you can still make money using value investing, especially if you’re patient and can maintain a long-term approach to investing.
 Historically, value investing has outperformed the market by around 2% each year, based on analysis done by the American economists Eugene Fama and Kenneth French, and it has been used with great success by investors like Warren Buffett.

 This will depend on who you ask, but many experts believe value investing is still a valid strategy, despite the popularity of growth investing.
 According to investment firm AQR, “While undoubtedly many systematic approaches to value investing have suffered recently, we find the suggestion that value investing is dead to be premature.”